-Our effective tax rate for the years 2016, 2015 and 2014 was 18.1%, 23.3%, and 15.1%, respectively.
-The effective tax rate in 2016, and related income tax expense, was lower than the U.S. statutory tax rate primarily due to the geographic mix of income and profits earned by the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate, foreign tax credits and research credits, release of tax reserves and the deduction for domestic production activities.
+The effective tax rate in 2016, and related income tax expense, was lower than the U.S. statutory tax rate primarily due to the geographic mix of income and profits earned by our international subsidiaries being taxed at rates lower than the U.S. statutory rate, foreign tax credits and research credits, release of tax reserves and the deduction for domestic production activities.
 These were partially offset by an increase in the valuation allowance related to certain deferred tax assets and non-deductible acquisition costs.

 The effective tax rate in 2015, and related income tax expense, was lower than the U.S. statutory tax rate primarily due to the release of income tax reserves related to the effective settlement of a U.S. tax audit.
+The

-The 2015 effective tax rate also benefited from foreign earnings taxed at lower rates, the deduction for domestic production activities, and the research credit offset by state income taxes.
+2015 effective tax rate also benefited from foreign earnings taxed at lower rates, the deduction for domestic production activities, and the research credit offset by state income taxes.